 After getting my BA in painting from the Art Institute of Chicago, I went to graduate school for art therapy so I could help others use the healing power of art.
-I worked as a therapist for 12 years before leaving to focus on painting while I homeschooled my children.
+I worked as a clinical therapist for 12 years before leaving to focus on painting while I homeschooled my children.
 My work as a therapist informed my artwork as I learned more about how thought, emotion and behavior intersect in everyday life.
 God has used art to reveal himself to me, to teach, challenge and change me in unexpected ways.
 My hope is that through my work others will be challenged and encouraged to ponder the ways God may reveal himself in their lives.

 Let Your Walls Speak

 What does the artwork you have hanging on your wall communicate?
 I grew up in a home with parents who loved the arts and I'm thankful they encouraged my creative gifts.
 They purchased art that made them think or captivated them visually and didn't just try to match their couch.
 Many of the paintings and sculptures they have continue to spark interesting conversations with those who visit their home.
 I also aim to have my walls filled with meaningful images that impact my thoughts and communicate with others.
 I create images that will allow you to let your walls speak messages that encourage, challenge and bring hope to viewers.
 Let your walls speak.

 Art with a Purpose